justincc/CyberSentinelWebInterface/README.md

 Very basic Example webpage to show grid actitivy as recorded by the OpenSimulator EventRecordingModule [EVENT RECORDER].

+This assumes that you are using the MySQL recorder.

 # References #
 [EVENT RECORDER] - https://github.com/justincc/EventRecordingModule